 Hand-picked ‘just for you’ – Indulge in two hours of luxurious spa treatments from the brochure plus a breakfast basket, spa lunch or traditional afternoon tea, a complimentary glass of champagne, full use of the spa facilities and a spa gift.

-7. Royal Guernsey Golf Club
+9. Play a round at Royal Guernsey Golf Club

 The Royal Guernsey Golf Club is situated next to the L’ancresse golf course at the centre of sport in Guernsey.
 There are a wide range of facilities including two putting greens, a driving range, a bar and restaurant, a pro shop and locker rooms.